marko-janic/Masters-Thesis-Marko-Janic/README.md

 calculate predictions by taking local maxima of each heatmap and checking if it's above the threshold we set.

 The output of the vit model is 197 due to the embedded patches + class token.
 We don't use the class token.
+The 768 is referred to as "latent dimension" and can be different depending on what kind of ViT model we use.

 ### Important arguments
 - particle_width